Anku5hk/Programmers_guide_to_Python/book.md

   print("okay got it")
 ```
 ## 2. Data Types
 Defines a particular kind/domain of data item, they define the type of data a variable holds.
-They also define the operations allowed on that data type.Python doesn't require declaration of data types like in c/c++/java(as variables are just pointers).
+They also define the operations allowed on that data type.
+Python doesn't require declaration of data types like in c/c++/java(as variables are just pointers).
 Any variable can be assigned any data type/object, a string variable can be assigned int or float or any other object it doesn't matter.
 There is no *final*(used for declaring a constant variable) keyword for variables in Python like in Java.
 The constant variables in Python are defined inside another module(we will cover this later), their names should be in capital letters and then later they are imported inside the current module to be used.
 #### Three types of Data Types in programming.
   1. **Primitive**: Are built-in or predefined data types in a programming language, Eg. int, float, double(n/a in Python), char(n/a in Python), bool, None(only in Python) etc.
   2. **Composite/Derived**: Are data types which are constructed using two/more data types, Eg. Array(list in Python), Record(tuple in Python), Union(dict in Python), Strings(str in Python), Functions, Pointers(not present in Python), Structures(not present in Python) etc.